 • Any pension payments you receive

-Use our benefits calculator to find out what benefits you might be entitled to.
+Use our benefits calculator to see if there are any benefits you could be getting.

 Priority bills include:

-These expenses are still quite important, but not necessarily to the same degree as your household bills.
+These expenses are important but not as urgent as priority bills.

 Other spending includes: